alirafiqmalik/ProtocolGPT/README.md

 # ProtocolGPT
-Inferring State Machine from the Protocol Implementation via Large Language Model
+Unleashing the Power of LLM to Infer State Machine from the Protocol Implementation

-We will release the source code of ProtocolGPT and experimental data soon.